josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/👑_why_the_sex_pistols_were_true_punks.md

 ## 📺 The Savile Interview

-In a 1978 interview with the BBC, Lydon made comments referencing rumours surrounding [Jimmy Savile](chatgpt://generic-entity?number=2).
+In a 1978 interview with the BBC, Lydon made comments referencing rumours surrounding **Jimmy Savile**.

 The interview was reportedly not broadcast in full.